theochem/horton/doc/user_matrix.rst

 The Matrix module is organized (in ``horton/matrix``) as follows:

-At the top level, the module is split by the methods in which the data is stored and manipulated (backend).
-So far, there are two such methods, a dense Numpy storage and Cholesky decomposition of the Numpy storage.
+At the top level, the module is split by the ways in which the data is stored and manipulated (backend).
+So far, there are two such ways, a dense Numpy storage and Cholesky decomposition of the Numpy storage.
 Because these backends treat data in fundamentally different ways, each method used by the higher-level code (listed in the `base.py`) must be written differently.

 Then, the code for each backend is organized by the type of data that is manipulated.
 So far, objects for 2-index tensor, 3-index tensor, 4-index tensor, and wavefunction